Congruence relations of GSpin Shimura varieties: Congruence relation in case SO is split at

-In his paper \cite{B}, B\"ultel showed how to prove this for certain orthogonal Shimura varieties.
+In \cite{B}, B\"ultel showed how to prove this for certain orthogonal Shimura varieties.
 The idea is basically showing the projection maps $s$ and $t$ are finite away from the basic locus.
-This exclude the possibility of the finite height coefficients (recall the definition \eqref{stra}); For the basic locus, in general neither $s$ nor $t$ is finite.
-However, if the dimension of the basic locus $\mathscr{S}_b$ is small enough, we can still exclude the possibility of basic coefficients in $cl\circ\sigma(H_p(X))$.
-So we need to show the finiteness of projection away from the basic locus and the smallness of the dimension of the basic locus.
+This excludes the possibility of the finite height coefficients; For the basic locus, in general neither $s$ nor $t$ is finite.
+However, if the dimension of the basic locus $\mathscr{S}_b$ is small enough, one can still exclude the possibility of basic coefficients in $cl\circ\sigma(H(X))$.
+So one just needs to show the finiteness of the projection away from the basic locus and the smallness of the dimension of the basic locus.